MilovdZee/LEDCircleClock/README.md

 - ~~Hidden~~ feature: color picker (by Thijs, July 2021).
 - WarpTunnel (by Thijs, December 2022).
 - Throbber (by Thijs, December 2022).
+- Meteor Shower (by Thijs, December 2022) - although those also look quite like guppies (fish).

 Other changes: